thescouser89/notes/cpp/2_user_defined_types.md

 }
 ```

-THe language does not keep track of which kind of value is held by a union, so
+The language does not keep track of which kind of value is held by a union, so
 the programmer must do that.

 ## Enumerations